1) Slow and Steady Always Wins

 Because potty training with boys involves both sitting and standing, it may be confusing which task to teach first.
 Faull recommends using your child’s own cues to determine what progression makes the most sense for your unique little one.

-“Some boys learn to urinate first by sitting and then later standing, while others insist on standing from the very beginning of potty training,” said Faull.
+“Some boys learn to urinate first by sitting and then later standing, while others insist on standing from the very beginning of potty training,” says Faull.
 “It’s important when coaching your son to use flushable targets, such as cereal in the toilet, to teach him to aim accurately.”

 Even though training differs between boys and girls, staying positive and patient is the key to success for every parent and potty trainer.